fabferri/az-pattern/route-server/hub-spokes-rs-nva-routingcontrol/README.md

 This post aims to find out a solution to avoid the spoke-to-spoke communication in hairpinning with transit through the MSEE routers.

 ### NOTE:
+**The configuration has been verified with two different types of NVAs in the hub vnet: NVA with Cisco CSR and NVA with FRR**<br>
-#### In the full diagrams below two different NVAs, SEA-Cust33-csr1 and SEA-Cust33-nva1, are deployed in the hub vnet:
+**The full diagrams below shows the different NVAs SEA-Cust33-csr1 and SEA-Cust33-nva1 deployed in the hub vnet.**<br>
-#### - SEA-Cust33-csr1 runs with Cisco CSR
-#### - SEA-Cust33-nva1 runs in Ubuntu 22.04 with FRR
-#### In testing only one NVA should active, at one time.
-The present post reports the configuration for both (cisco CSR and FRR)
+**In testing enviroment only one NVA should active, at one time.**
-#### In the discussion the active NVA in the hub is referred as **nva1**

 <br>
-The full diagram with eBGP sessions between Route Server and Cisco CSR in the hub vnet:
+The full diagram with eBGP sessions between Route Servers and Cisco CSR (SEA-Cust33-csr1) in the hub vnet:

 [![2]][2]

 <br>

-The full diagram with eBGP sessions between Route Server and FRR in the hub vnet:
+The full diagram with eBGP sessions between Route Servers and FRR (SEA-Cust33-nva1) in the hub vnet:

 [![3]][3]